Xubuntu/wiki.xubuntu.org/Xubuntu-18.04-Release-Notes.md

 We've integrated numlockx into our startup for improved support of keyboard number pads.
 Numlock will now automatically be enabled for all users, regardless of BIOS support.
-We have an update landing soon that will allow you to remove the numlockx package if you do not want this integration.

 ## Xubuntu core